-Several expressions for the RF force have been proposed in the literature \cite{dirac_prs1938,landau2,eliezer_prs1948,ford_pla1991}, see also the review \cite{burton_contphys2014}.
-Here we adopt the one introduced by Landau and Lifshitz (LL) \cite{landau2}, which is now commonly accepted as a convenient approximation for the description of RF in the classical regime \cite{gonoskov_rmp2022,fedotov_physrep2023}.

-It is conventionally believed that a substantial RF can reveal either in a strong field or for high energy particles \cite{koga_pop2005,dipiazza_rmp2012}.
-Strong electromagnetic fields can be generated by high power laser systems \cite{danson_hplse2019}, therefore RF attracts much attention in the context of laser--particle interactions, see e.g. the reviews \cite{dipiazza_rmp2012,burton_contphys2014,gonoskov_rmp2022,fedotov_physrep2023}.
-More precisely \cite{koga_pop2005,dipiazza_lmp2008}, the energy of a particle is significantly altered by RF in a head on laser--particle collision if
+It has been conventionally believed that a substantial RF can arise either in a strong field or for high energy particles \cite{koga_pop2005,dipiazza_rmp2012}.
+Strong electromagnetic fields can be generated by high power lasers \cite{danson_hplse2019}, therefore RF attracts much attention in the context of laser--particle interactions, see, e.g., the reviews \cite{dipiazza_rmp2012,burton_contphys2014,gonoskov_rmp2022,fedotov_physrep2023}.
+More precisely, the energy of a particle is significantly altered by RF in a head--on laser--particle collision if \cite{koga_pop2005,dipiazza_lmp2008}